ByteSyze/CIS-18B/Assignments/1 - Hello World/README.md

   and displays them as a spinning "carousel".

-  WordCarousel overrides the paint() method such that every time paint() is called, its list of words are drawn directly unto the panel at an angle proportional to the time since the last paint() call.
+  WordCarousel overrides the paint() method such that every time paint() is called, its list of words are drawn directly onto the panel at an angle proportional to the time since the last paint() call.

 **CarouselUpdater**